TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 ### About me
 I am a first-year Ph.D. student in Statistics at The University of Chicago, Booth School of Business, where I am fortunate to be advised by Professor [Tengyuan Liang](https://tyliang.github.io/).
 Before joining UChicago, I spent two years as a Ph.D. student in Statistics at Rutgers University, working with Professor [Pierre C. Bellec](https://statweb.rutgers.edu/PCB71/).

-I earned my Bachelor’s degree in 2022 from [the Department of Mathematical Engineering and Information Physics, the University of Tokyo](https://www.keisu.t.u-tokyo.ac.jp/en/).
+I received my Bachelor’s degree in 2022 from [the University of Tokyo](https://www.keisu.t.u-tokyo.ac.jp/en/), majoring in Mathematics and Computer Science.
 During my undergraduate studies, I also worked as a student researcher at [RIKEN Center for Brain Science](https://cbs.riken.jp/en/).

-My research interests span probability, optimization, and statistics, with a focus on (1) statistical and computational learning theory for generative models, (2) high-dimensional statistics in the mean-field regime, (3) the interplay between high-dimensional probability and convex geometry.
+My research interests lie at the intersection of probability, optimization, and statistics, with a focus on:
+*	Statistical and computational learning theory
+*	High-dimensional statistics in the proportional asymptotic regime
+*	Interplay between high-dimensional probability and convex geometry
+*	Combinatorial stochastic processes

 ### Research (\* = alphabetical order)
 9. [Phase transition for unregularized M-estimation in single index model](https://arxiv.org/abs/2501.03163)\\